hi9105/Azure-ML-HyperDrive-AutoML/README.md

 ## Future work

-- With HyperDrive, we have used only two parameters : (C, max_iter).
+- In HyperDrive, we have used only two parameters of 'LogisticRegression' model : (C, max_iter).
 For future experiments, areas of improvement can be to use other parameters like : (penalty, dual, tol, fit_intercept, intercept_scaling, class_weight, solver, multi_class, warm_start, l1_ratio).
-May be these improvements might help the model performance.
+May be these improvements might help in increasing the model performance.

-- With HyperDrive, we have used model 'LogisticRegression'.
+- In HyperDrive, we have used model 'LogisticRegression'.
 For future experiments, areas of improvement can be to use other models.
-May be these improvements might help improving the performance.
+May be these improvements might help in increasing the performance.

+- In AutoML, we have used number of cross validations : 3.
+For future experiments, areas of improvement can be to change number of cross validations and may be also change other automl settings.
+May be these improvements might help in increasing the model performance.

 ## Proof of cluster clean up